One of the greatest benefits of full-time work is getting paid whether you work or not. I miss that.

 After a tremendous recovery since 2009, you may want to spend more time protecting your capital.
 What a shame it would be to make so much money only to lose it all.

 3) Start the side hustle you’ve been putting off forever.
 A furlough is a good reminder of how dangerous it is to depend on only one source of income.
 The key to financial security is to generate as many income streams as possible so that if one goes down, your team of other income sources can keep you afloat.
+Get out there and start a side hustle!

 The average financially independent person has at least five different sources of income.
 Meanwhile, no one income source accounts for more than 40% of their entire income.
 It’s important to build new sources of active and passive income to truly be free.